syncfusion-content/wpf-docs/wpf/SfTreeGrid/Data-Validation.md

 ### Cell Validation

-You can validate the cells using [CurrentCellValidating](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~CurrentCellValidating_EV.html) event when the cell is edited. `CurrentCellValdiating` event occurs when the edited cell tries to commit the data or lose the focus.
+You can validate the cells using [CurrentCellValidating](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~CurrentCellValidating_EV.html) event when the cell is edited. `CurrentCellValidating` event occurs when the edited cell tries to commit the data or lose the focus.

 [TreeGridCurrentCellValidatingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridCurrentCellValidatingEventArgs.html) provides information to `CurrentCellValidating` event for validating the cell.
 `TreeGridCurrentCellValidatingEventArgs.NewValue` returns the edited value and you can set the validation status using `TreeGridCurrentCellValidatingEventArgs.IsValid` property.